Survivor Narratives: 1960

 A Dramatic Story of Life on Piopio Street in Hilo

-Piopio Street is now a little street that takes you from Pauahi Street to the Hawaii Visitor’s Center.
+Piopio Street is now a little street that takes you from Pauahi Street to the Hawaii Visitor’s Center (now Wailoa Center).
 It once stretched from Kamehameha Avenue to Kilauea Avenue, teeming with businesses and homes that were washed away during the 1960 tsunami.

 Janet Kinoshita Fujimoto’s story is riveting.
 These are her wise words: “I treasure every bit of my life now.
 Every day I try to live to the fullest and appreciate life in itself.”
 Here is her story: